First Peoples Worldwide's comments can be downloaded in full here.

 Enbridge’s commitment to addressing the concerns of indigenous peoples is too general and the policies in the paper lack the specificity necessary to demonstrate a true acknowledgment of their responsibility to indigenous peoples’ rights throughout the lifecycle of an investment.

 The United Nations Guiding Principles on Business and Human Rights (Guiding Principles) state unequivocally that business enterprises have a responsibility to respect human rights.
 The Guiding Principles provide a framework for creating policies in line with the Global Compact and, as a member of the United Nations Global Compact, Enbridge’s operations should be aligned with the Global Compact’s Principle 1 which states that businesses should support and respect the protection of internationally proclaimed human rights.
-As such, the FPIEP sets forth the following four nested recommendations to strengthen Enbridge’s commitment to human rights and to indigenous peoples rights in line with the Guiding Principles.
+As such, FPW sets forth the following four nested recommendations to strengthen Enbridge’s commitment to human rights and to indigenous peoples rights in line with the Guiding Principles.

 1) Enbridge must build a stronger commitment to the United Nations Declaration on the Rights of Indigenous Peoples and international norms regarding indigenous people’s rights by creating policies and procedures independent of commitments made by national governments.